nest/nestml/doc/sphinx-apidoc/index.rst

 Models library
 ##############

-Out of the box, use any of `over 20 models <models_library/index>`_ that come packaged with NESTML, from standard integrate-and-fire varieties to a family of biophysical, Hodgkin-Huxley type neurons.
+Out of the box, use any of :doc:`over 20 models <models_library/index>` that come packaged with NESTML, from standard integrate-and-fire varieties to a family of biophysical, Hodgkin-Huxley type neurons.

 Tutorials